cipherprime/WeveTraveledWebsite/content/index.md

 [![Light Selfie Booth][Light Selfie Booth]][Interactive]
 ### [*Selfie Light Booth*][Interactive]

-We’ve all heard, “it’s about the journey, no the destination”.
-That’s a beautiful and true sentiment, but it also forgets the observer.
-With this show we wanted to bring up thoughts our your personal journeys and destinations.
-What better way to bring you into this world, than to physically bring you into it.
-Take selfies as liquid light pours down your face.
+We’ve all heard, “It’s about the journey, not the destination”.
+That’s a beautiful sentiment, but it also forgets the traveler.
+With this show, we wanted to bring up memories of your own personal journeys and destinations.
+What better way to bring you into our world than to physically bring you into it.
+This light booth brings you into the experience, allowing you to take selfies as liquid light pours down your face.

 # *

 [![Light Photography Booth][Light Photography Booth]][Interactive]
 ### [*Light Photography Booth*][Interactive]

-A big part of the show was based around this multi-media technology we created.
-Each world was hand-crafted to have a feeling and mood, then shot through a process we call virtual photography.
-We created a unique piece for so you can capture your own perspective.
+The heart of the show was based around the core game engine of *Duet*.
+Each world was hand-crafted to have a feeling and mood, then captured through a process we call Virtual Photography.
+We then created a unique piece for you to capture your own perspective.

 ***